Professional Caregiver Services

 It's essential to discuss rates upfront and understand what services are included in the cost.
 Additionally, some insurance plans or government programs may help cover part of these expenses.

-In-home caregivers provide valuable support, but there are certain tasks they typically do not perform, including:
+Caregivers provide valuable support, but there are certain tasks they typically do not perform, including:

 2. Diagnosing Conditions: Caregivers are not qualified to diagnose medical conditions or make medical decisions; they should refer health concerns to a licensed healthcare provider.